 - Bring to a simmer and lower the heat on the stove to about low-medium with the lid.
 Cook for 20-25 minutes until the rice is tender.

-- Using a heavy based fry pan will help prevent the rice from burning as it will help distribute the heat better.
-Making sure the heat is relatively low when you’re cooking the rice will also help prevent it from sticking and burning.
+- Using a heavy-based frypan will help prevent the rice from burning as it will distribute the heat better.

 - If you have no lid for the pot, then try making a temporary one out of foil.
 Alternatively, you can use no lid at all, but you will need to keep an eye on the fluid level as a lot of it will evaporate and could result in the dish burning.

-I hope that you enjoy this delicious, easy chicken jambalaya recipe.
-If you have any feedback that you would like to share, then please don’t hesitate to leave a comment below.
+I hope that you enjoy this easy chicken jambalaya recipe.
+If you have any feedback that you would like to share, then please do not hesitate to leave a comment below.